Online RN Education

 CPCRE offers an online education module 'Palliative Care Nursing in Various Contexts' as a Queensland University of Technology (QUT) continuing professional education unit.
 In 2020 students can make big savings on the normal cost of this unit.

-A past student tells the story of applying for a secondment to the palliative care team at a major Brisbane hospital and being unsuccessful.
-After completing this unit, she applied again for the same position and was successful.
-The interview panel told her she was successful because she’d completed this professional development course.
+- I applied for a secondment to the palliative care team at a major Brisbane hospital but was unsuccessful.
+After completing this unit, I applied again for the same position and was successful.
+The interview panel told me I was successful because I’d completed this professional development course.
+(Past student).

 For further information and to enrol:

 If you successfully complete the modules and assessment, you will receive credit towards one elective unit in NS32 Graduate Certificate in Nursing or NS85 Master of Nursing.

 See the Unit Outline for more details about the unit.

 John Haberecht (CPCRE) Tel: 07 3646 8197 E: firstname.lastname@example.org

 - How much does it cost?
 The unit costs in 2020 will be variable.
 See the table below.